steview-d/bookmarks/TESTING.md

 - Confirmed adverts only show for users not part of the `Premium` group, i.e those who haven't upgraded to `Premium`.
 - When clicked, adverts open a new tab for [google.com](https://www.google.com/), which is correct as the current adverts aren't real.
 - Confirmed the `Remove Ads!` link under the adverts takes the user to the `Premium` page so they can sign up for `Premium` membership.

+#### Premium Functionality
+- Confirmed when a standard user tries to add a 3rd `Page`, the app refuses, displays a message informing them that standard users can have 2 pages at most, and redirects the user to the `Premium` page.
+- Confirmed when a standard user tries to add more than 20 collections, the app refuses, displays a message informing them that standard users can have 20 collections at most, and redirects the user to the `Premium` page.
+- Confirmed when a standard user tries to add more than 10 bookmarks, the app refuses, displays a message informing them that standard users can have 10 bookmarks at most, and redirects the user to the `Premium` page.
+The actual limit on bookmarks for standard users is 500, but this was reduced to 10 so the logic could be tested, and reset to 500 once complete.

+#### Accessing Pages Without Permission
+All pages have been checked to ensure they are only accessible when the user is authorised to do.
+- The main app and associated functions (Add, Edit, Move, Delete, Arrange, Profile, Support, etc) can only be accessed if a user is currently logged in.
+If these urls are tried and no user is logged, the app redirects to the login page.
+- The intro & authentication pages (About, Pricing, FAQ, Login & Register) are only accessible when no user is logged in.
+If a logged in user attempts to view these pages, they are automatically redirected the main app page.

 ## Code Validation